 - 1. Position ball nut over worm shaft so that deep side of teeth will be toward side cover when installed in gear housing.
 Install 19 balls in each circuit (rock worm shaft slightly to aid in installing balls).
 Place 6 balls in each return guide, using grease to hold balls in place.
 Install return guides, clamp and screws.
 Rotate worm through its complete travel several times to insure balls are installed correctly and rotate freely. - 2.
 Place upper bearing on worm shaft and slide worm shaft assembly into housing. - 3.
 Place lower bearing in worm bearing adjuster and install bearing retainer with Installer J-8564.
-Install adjuster assembly and lock nut in housing.
+Install adjuster assembly and lock nut on housing.
 Tighten adjuster only enough to hold worm bearings in place.
 Final adjustment will be made later. - 4.
-Turn worm shaft until center groove in ball nut lines up with center of pitman shaft bushing.
-Install pitman shaft and lash adjuster with shim so that center tooth meshes with center groove in ball nut. - 5.
+Turn worm shaft until second and third teeth of ball nut line up with center tooth of pitman shaft.
+Assemble pitman shaft and lash adjuster with shim and install pitman shaft so that center tooth meshes with center groove in ball nut. - 5.
 Place new gasket on side cover.
 Install side cover with gasket on lash adjuster by turning adjuster counterclockwise. - 6.
 Install three side cover bolts and lock washers.
 Torque bolts 25-40 lb. ft.